jgbarbosa/vis/docs/intro_to_linux/intro_to_linux_06.md

 ### Exercise

-1. Identify which Maverick login node you are on (login1, login2, login3)
+1. Identify which stampede2 login node you are on (login1, login2, login3)
-2. Remotely login to a different Maverick login node and list what files are available.
+2. Remotely login to a different stampede2 login node and list what files are available.
 3. Logout until you are back to your original login node.
 4. Copy the file `chr21.fa` to your local computer.